oven-sh/bun/README.md

 | BUN_CONFIG_SKIP_LOAD_LOCKFILE    | Don't load a lockfile                                         |
 | BUN_CONFIG_SKIP_INSTALL_PACKAGES | Don't install any packages                                    |

+Bun always tries to use the fastest available installation method for the target platform.
+On macOS, that's `clonefile` and on Linux, that's `hardlink`.
+You can change which installation method is used with the `--backend` flag.
+When unavailable or on error, `clonefile` and `hardlink` fallsback to a platform-specific implementation of copying files.

+Bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
+Note that if the semver version has a `build` or a `pre` tag, it is replaced with a hash of that value instead.
+This is to reduce chances of errors from long file paths, but unfortunately complicates figuring out where a package was installed on disk.

+When the `node_modules` folder exists, before installing, Bun checks if the `"name"` and `"version"` in `package/package.json` in the expected node_modules folder matches the expected `name` and `version`.
+This is how it determines whether or not it should install.
+It uses a custom JSON parser which stops parsing as soon as it finds `"name"` and `"version"`.

+When a `bun.lockb` doesn't exist or `package.json` has changed dependencies, tarballs are downloaded & extracted eagerly while resolving.

+When a `bun.lockb` exists and `package.json` hasn't changed, Bun downloads missing dependencies lazily.
+If the package with a matching `name` & `version` already exists in the expected location within `node_modules`, Bun won't attempt to download the tarball.

 What about platform-specific dependencies?

 Bun stores `cpu` and `os` values from npm in the lockfile along with the resolved packages, but skips mismatched packages at runtime.
 This means the lockfile won't change between platforms/architectures even if the packages ultimately installed do change.
 Note that Bun skips downloading & extracting tarballs if the package is not available for the target platform.